Home Office Storage on a Dime

-Convert a bread box into a charging station for small electronic devices.
-Just drill a hole in the back, insert a rubber grommet, and thread the power-strip cord through.
-Cut small slits in 1/4-inch medium-density fiberboard (MDF) to create a divider that conceals the power strip and chargers behind it.
+Convert a desk organizer into a charging station for small electronic devices.
+For this office storage idea, just drill a hole in the back, insert a rubber grommet, and thread the power-strip cord through.
+Turn the organizer on its side so the sections act as shelves for phones, small supplies, and larger paper products underneath.

 Create a magnetic memo board out of a cookie pan.
+Adhere decorative scrapbook paper to the bottom of the sheet with decoupage medium for a clean refinish.
 Just add magnets and important papers, and your memo board is ready for business.

 Use simple clothespins as a scheduling sanity saver.
 Write the days of the week on clothespins and clip to a wire suspended along a wall above your desk.
 (Or glue magnets to the back of the clothespins and place them on your refrigerator.)
 Write the days' events and to-dos on index cards and clip to the clothespins as a visual way to organize your time.